Khalisam014/seattle-hotels-finder/APIDOC.md

 ```

 **Error Handling:**
-If the user provides an invalid parameter, a response with a 400 status code and a message of “Invalid parameter name” will be returned.
-If a server error occurs, a response with a 500 status code and a message of “Something wrong!
-Try again” will be returned.
+* If the user provides an invalid parameter, a response with a 400 status code and a message of “Invalid parameter name” will be returned.
+* If a server error occurs, a response with a 500 status code and a message of “An error occurred on the server.
+Try again later.” will be returned.

 ## Log in